 Gospeller: The Holy Gospel of our Lord Jesus Christ according to Luke.

 People: Glory to you, Lord Christ.

-And when the time came for their purification according to the Law of Moses, Mary and Joseph brought Jesus up to Jerusalem to present him to the Lord (as it is written in the Law of the Lord, "Every male who first opens the womb shall be called holy to the Lord") and to offer a sacrifice according to what is said in the Law of the Lord, "a pair of turtledoves, or two young pigeons."
+And when the time came for their purification according to the Law of Moses, they brought Jesus up to Jerusalem to present him to the Lord (as it is written in the Law of the Lord, "Every male who first opens the womb shall be called holy to the Lord") and to offer a sacrifice according to what is said in the Law of the Lord, "a pair of turtle-doves, or two young pigeons."
 Now there was a man in Jerusalem, whose name was Simeon, and this man was righteous and devout, waiting for the consolation of Israel, and the Holy Spirit was upon him.
 And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord's Christ.
-And he came in the Spirit into the temple, and when the parents brought in the child Jesus, to do for him according to the custom of the Law, he took him up in his arms and blessed God and said, "Lord, now you are letting your servant depart in peace, according to your word, for my eyes have seen your salvation that you have prepared in the presence of all peoples, a light for revelation to the Gentiles, and for glory to your people Israel."
+And he came in the Spirit into the temple, and when the parents brought in the child Jesus, to do for him according to the custom of the Law, he took him up in his arms and blessed God and said, "Lord, now you are letting your servant depart in peace, according to your word; for my eyes have seen your salvation that you have prepared in the presence of all peoples, a light for revelation to the Gentiles, and for glory to your people Israel."
 And his father and his mother marveled at what was said about him.
 And Simeon blessed them and said to Mary his mother, "Behold, this child is appointed for the fall and rising of many in Israel, and for a sign that is opposed (and a sword will pierce through your own soul also), so that thoughts from many hearts may be revealed."
 And there was a prophetess, Anna, the daughter of Phanuel, of the tribe of Asher.
 She was advanced in years, having lived with her husband seven years from when she was a virgin, and then as a widow until she was eighty-four.
 She did not depart from the temple, worshiping with fasting and prayer night and day.
 And coming up at that very hour she began to give thanks to God and to speak of him to all who were waiting for the redemption of Jerusalem.
 And when they had performed everything according to the Law of the Lord, they returned into Galilee, to their own town of Nazareth.
 And the child grew and became strong, filled with wisdom.
 And the favor of God was upon him.
 Gospeller: The Gospel of the Lord.
 People: Praise to you, Lord Christ.

-The Scriptures tell us that Jesus is the Word that became flesh and dwelled among us.
-In the reading of the Holy Gospel, the ministers process with the Gospel Book to the Crossing of the church to read the selected passage and symbolize the Word dwelling among us.
-The ministers process to the Crossing during this hymn.
-The word Gospel comes from the Old English word, gōd-spell, which means "good news" or "glad tidings."
+The requirement for Presentation in the Temple is derived from the Law of Moses, as set forth in Leviticus 12.
+The word Gospel comes from the Old English word, god-spell, which means "good news" or "glad tidings."
 That word developed from the Latin word, evangelium, and Greek, evangelion, which also literally means "good news."
-These are the source of the English words "evangelist" and "evangelism" The Nicene Creed is a statement of what the Christian community believes to be true about God.
-It was born of rigorous intellectual debate in the fourth century, culminating in councils of the whole church at Nicaea in 325 and at Constantinople in 381.
-The word "creed" comes from the Latin word "credo" which means "I believe."
-THE NICENE CREED (BCP 2019 page 127) Let us confess our faith in the words of the Nicene Creed: Celebrant and People:
+These are the source of the English words "evangelist" and "evangelism" THE SERMON THE NICENE CREED (BCP 2019 page 127) Celebrant: Let us stand and confess our faith in the words of the Nicene Creed: Celebrant and People: